In our classroom, we expect a meaningful, mature climate of mutual respect where we learn and communicate together as a

 I intend to treat my students as adults in a professional, pleasant environment, & I expect nothing less in return.
 While we encourage lively discussion of sometimes controversial topics, I will not tolerate aggressive or disrespectful remarks in the classroom.

-· A learning village class can be more like friends and family, more comfortable and casual than other courses but not at the cost of mutual respect, politeness, or professionalism.
+· I hope that all of my classes will be more like friends & family, more comfortable & casual than other courses but not at the cost of mutual respect, politeness, or professionalism.

-· We are having common conversation.
+· We are having a common conversation.
 Comments are for everyone.
 Participate in the whole community.
 Reserve private conversations for before or after class.

 · Come to class prepared.
-Bring appropriate textbooks to class.
+Bring appropriate materials & textbooks to class.
 If using an e-reader, the instructor may ask to verify that you are actually using the assigned text at the assigned time.

 · Interact with each other, the professor, and the texts – not devices.
-Store phones on silent or vibrate and only use in case of emergency.
+Store phones on silent or vibrate & only use in case of emergency.

-· Laptops and smartphones must be stored before class begins and not used during class; laptops in English 1010 will be used only at designated times.
+· Laptops & smartphones must be stored before class begins & not used during class; laptops in writing courses will be used only at designated times.

-· Take notes with pen and paper (in your class notebook or journal etc.) in class and while you are reading on your own.
-Notes will give you ideas for your blogs and discussion posts.
-Your notebook/journal must be turned in at the end of the term for 10 points of your final grade.
+· Take notes with pen & paper (in your class notebook or journal etc.) in class & while you are reading on your own.
+Notes will give you ideas for your blogs/papers & discussion posts.

-· Films are texts and should be watched quietly and attentively.
+· Films are texts & should be watched quietly & attentively.
 Taking notes during films is encouraged; talking or checking devices is prohibited.

-· Early departures from class are strongly discouraged and may result in a marked absence.
+· Early departures from class are disruptive & strongly discouraged & may result in a marked absence.

 · Guests in class must be approved in advance.